Code-gutemberg/Credit_Analysis_System/README.md

      - [x] Remove colorization with ANSCI codes from the program.
      - [x] inform the user logged into the program.
      - [x] Insert Error and Success Tags: [ERROR], [SUCESS]
+     - [x] function for treatment CPF and CNPJ with the regular technical expression